Clair-AI/UnMuted/README.md

 Project UnMuted is a Sign Language Recognising app developed by team Clair_AI consisting of 10th-grade students from Delhi Public School Bangalore North Cambridge.
 The project aims to help people with hearing or speaking disabilities communicate with the world effectively.
 ## Deployment

-The application has two versions
+The application has two versions:
     1. EXE File
     2. Python Files